 A list of local motels and bed & breakfasts will be provided to those who ask.

 We welcome your nursing infants and toddlers, however they will not be permitted into class sessions, unless sleeping in their mother's arms or actively nursing.
 We will have a child care area set up with a caretaker and planned activities during class sessions.
 There is a $50 additional charge for child care, to compensate the caretakers.
 See the link below for this service.

 Please note that the retreat is a smoke free zone.
 Dogs, drugs and alcohol are not permitted.

 We ask that all cell phones be turned off during classes and we have a strict no cell phones in the gardens policy to protect our pollinators.
 You may use your cell phone, as necessary, in the driveway area.

 Note: If you are staying off the farm please arrive in time for the opening ceremony at 12 noon on Friday.

 Register and pay in full for the Community Herbalist Retreat at the link provided at the top of this page.
-If you are a currently enrolled student in the Year-Long Body Systems course you are eligible for a 25% discount on our registration fee.
-Email email@example.com for coupon.
+If you are a currently enrolled student in any herb school in New England, you are eligible for a 10% discount on our registration fee.
+Email email@example.com for information.